SanjayRaj19/Virtual-Classroom-Manager/README.md

-Design Patterns used to demonstarte the the understanding of the software design
+## Design Patterns used to demonstarte the the understanding of the software design:

-Behaviour Patterns
+## Behaviour Patterns

 Command Pattern